AlexBrightwater/shellconfig/README.md

 # shellconfig
 Just my files used on all my systems.
+On GitHub for me to easily share with all my systems.

 If you encounter problems with your ssh agent, add: